adamstorer/jekyll-cayman-theme/_posts/2017-09-07-Weber-Political-Communities-defs.markdown

 Sometimes those with power prestige can bring war even when it is economically unviable.
 The people who seek power prestige are the most likely to bring the idea of a 'state' to bear on other states.
 Many ideas are privileged within a strata (ideologies, a specific 'culture'). and become codified within the nation.

 What is the nation?
-<def>nation (as those who use it mean it):it is proper to expect from certain groups a specific sentiment of solidarity in the face of other groups.
+<def>nation as those who use it mean it: it is proper to expect from certain groups a specific sentiment of solidarity in the face of other groups.
 Thus, a sphere of values</def>

 National affiliation cannot be broken down into a common bloodline, a common language.

 Some people (like communists) consider indifference to national character (and in turn a focus on class) a win.

-Weber wants to focus moreo n 'prestige' interests w.r.t the nation.
+Weber wants to focus more on 'prestige' interests w.r.t the nation.
 The nation, when juxtaposed with another, is often used to invoke a superiority of culture, or to bring some kind of cultural mission.
 Those in power invoke the idea of a state, and are focused on a national idea.

 ## The distribution of power within the political community: Class, Status, Party

 ### Economically Determined Power and the Status Order
 Legal orders effect the distribution of power, including economic power.
-<def>Power:The chance of a man or a number of men to realize their own will in a social action even against the resistance of others who are participating in the action</def>
+<def>Power: The chance of a man or a number of men to realize their own will in a social action even against the resistance of others who are participating in the action</def>

 Power may be valued for its own sake, as well as to enrich yourself.
 Social honor has a strange relationship with economic power, in that purely seeking naked economic power does not grant you social honor, but they are often connected.